jcoreio/react-view-slider/README.md

 The index of the view that should be showing.
 Whenever you change this, `ViewSlider` will animate a horizontal slide transition to the view at the new index.

+##### `spacing: number` (default: `1`)

+How much horizontal space to put between the views. `spacing={1.5}` will space the views apart by 50% of the width, `spacing={2}` will space the views apart by 100% of the width, etc.

+Views without much horizontal padding or margin of their own will look jammed together during transitions with a default `spacing` of 1, so in that case you'll want to increase the `spacing`.

+A negative number will reverse the view order;
+`spacing={-1.5}` will arrange views from right to left with 50% width view spacing.
+You can also use the `rtl` property for this, especially if you want the views to inherit `direction: rtl` for their own content layout.

+##### `rtl: boolean` (default: false)

+Whether to use right-to-left layout.
+This will reverse the view order and apply `direction: rtl` to the viewport style, and each view will inherit that layout direction for its own content as well.

+To reverse the view order without changing layout direction of each view's content, you can use a negative number for `spacing`.

 ##### `keepViewsMounted: boolean` (default: `false`)

 If `true`, `ViewSlider` will keep all views mounted after transitioning, not just the active view.